porres/pd-cyclone/README.md

 - <strong>Fred Maintenance era (0.1-Alpha-57):</strong> The last version currently found in the original cyclone repository is 0.1-alpha-57, which was developed by Fred Jan Kraan, who started maintaining cyclone in dec 2014.
 Although a compiled version for this version was made available at some point, it is not found there anymore and it is officially an "unreleased" version.

 => <strong>Fred Jan Kraan's Repository (0.1-Alpha-57 and 0.2beta):</strong> Fred Jan Kraan forked the original repository to <https://github.com/electrickery/pd-miXedSon>, but containing only the cyclone library.
-This repository starts with the last snapshot of the original cyclone repository: cyclone version 0.1alpha-57, from october 2015 (found in: <http://puredata.info/downloads/cyclone/releases/0.1-alpha57>).
+This repository starts with the last snapshot of the original cyclone repository - cyclone version 0.1alpha-57, from october 2015 (found in: <http://puredata.info/downloads/cyclone/releases/0.1-alpha57> - and moves on to a new version (cyclone 0.2)!

 - <strong>Cyclone 0.2-beta:</strong> Cyclone "0.2beta" presents further development on Fred Jan's branch, not available in the original repository.
 This is the last released version of cyclone available.
 It is found in Fred Jan Kraan's repository and also when searching for externals in the latest Pd Vanilla - check https://github.com/electrickery/pd-miXedSon/releases